ertugrulyilmaz/todo-backend/README.md

 And also you need mysql database for project.

-you can use mysql 8 docker and insert scripts and sql folder.
+you can use mysql 8 docker.
+Database schema script is under sql folder.

 ```sh